Axiverse Lampposts: Initial conditions

 \section{Initial conditions}

 In addition to the statistical effects of field ranges and couplings discussed in \Cref{sec:Statistics}, it is natural to ask what a large axiverse implies for cosmology and direct detection if axions make up the dark matter~\cite{Arvanitaki:2010sy}.
-In particular, a theory that predicts a distribution of dark matter abundances raises an immediate question: how typical is the observed value of $\Omega_{\rm cdm}$, given the large number of matter-like fields?
-We quantify this using the anthropic probability $\mathcal P$, defined schematically as the probability of obtaining our observed dark matter abundance after weighting by a proxy for observer formation.
+In particular, a theory that predicts a distribution of dark matter abundances raises an immediate question: how typical is the observed value of the cold dark matter energy density fraction $\Omega_{\rm cdm}$, given the large number of matter-like fields?
+We quantify this using the anthropic probability $\mathcal P$, defined schematically as the observer-weighted fraction of Universes whose dark matter-to-baryon ratio is no larger than the value we observe.

 This line of reasoning is motivated in part by the success of anthropic arguments for the cosmological constant.
-Interestingly, the same large number of configurations that is responsible for the string axiverse also leads to a large number of string vacua \cite{Bousso:2000xa,Polchinski:2006gy}.
+Interestingly, the same large number of configurations that is responsible for a large number of string vacua and the possibility of finely scanning the cosmological constant~\cite{Bousso:2000xa,Polchinski:2006gy} also leads to the string axiverse~\cite{Arvanitaki:2009fg}.
 Weinberg provided an anthropic explanation for the selection of a small-but-nonzero cosmological constant by arguing that much larger values would dramatically alter structure formation \cite{Weinberg:1987dv}.
 Similar logic applies to axion dark matter.
-For generic axion parameters and sensible priors on initial conditions, the total dark matter abundance can easily overshoot (or undershoot) the range compatible with a hospitable structure formation history \cite{Tegmark:2005dy}.
+For generic axion parameters and priors on initial conditions, the total dark matter abundance can easily overshoot (or undershoot) the range compatible with a hospitable structure formation history \cite{Tegmark:2005dy}.
 Anthropic weighting therefore provides a concrete way to identify which parts of axion parameter space require tuned initial conditions and, correspondingly, which axions are most likely to carry an appreciable fraction of the dark matter and be experimentally visible.

 Anthropic considerations are especially tractable for axions because the prior on the dark matter abundance is set by the prior on the initial misalignment angles, $p(\theta_0)$, which is in turn determined by the inflationary history.
 Moreover, once an anthropic weight is specified, the same framework both quantifies the degree of tuning needed to obtain the observed $\Omega_{\rm cdm}$ and predicts how the dark matter energy density is distributed across the axions in the ensemble, directly shaping axion relic detection prospects.